cnoelle/knopflerfish_framework/README.txt

    -- register ConditionalPermissionAdmin even if security is inactive
  * SystemBundle: ensure org.osgi.* packages are exported -- additional package exports read from included file
+ * FrameworkContext: fixed an error when a second framework instance is launched in the same VM -- on init, clear URL.class and URLConnection.class static variables by reflection, to enable a reinitialisation